Moir\'e Artifact Reduction in Grating Interferometry Using Multiple Harmonics and Total Variation Regularization: Methods

 \subsection{Imaging Experiments}

 The proposed phase step correction method was evaluated by imaging multiple samples with a laboratory Talbot-Lau Interferometer (TLI) and Modulated Phase Grating Interferometer (MPGI).
 Both setups used the Hamamatsu L9181-02 microfocus X-ray source and Dexela 1512 X-ray detector with $75 \: \mu m \times 75 \: \mu m$ pixels.
+The systems were contained within a lead-lined hutch in a lab at Pennington Biomedical Research Center, a campus of the Louisiana State University System.

 The TLI setup consisted of three gratings, G0, G1, and G2, each with a period of $4.8 \: \mu m$.
 The design energy was $31 \: keV$.
 The G1 grating was a $\pi$-grating made of gold, with bar heights of $6.0 \: \mu m$.
-The gratings were placed with a source-to-G0 distance of $5 \: cm$ and equal G0-to-G1 and G1-to-G2 distances of $43 \: cm$.
+The gratings were placed with a source-to-G0 distance of $5 \: cm$, equal G0-to-G1 and G1-to-G2 distances of $43 \: cm$, and a G2-to-detector distance of $3 \: cm$.
 This corresponds to the symmetric geometry configuration described in Donath et al \cite{bib:Donath}.
+The source-to-sample distance was $32 \: cm$, yielding an effective resolution of $25.4 \: \mu m$, with an autocorrelation length of $ACL = 3.58 \: \mu m$.
 The gratings were curved to match the setup geometry.
 The microfocus X-ray tube was operated at $60 \: kVp$, $70 \: \mu A$, and under the large focal spot mode.
-Phase stepping was performed by stepping the G2 grating using a Newport VP-25XA motorized linear stage in $0.5 \: \mu m$ increments, 10 second exposures, and 20 phase steps.
+Phase stepping was performed by stepping the G2 grating using a Newport VP-25XA motorized linear stage in $0.5 \: \mu m$ increments, 10 second exposures, and 10 phase steps.
+Newport reports reports an accuracy of $0.4 \: \mu m$ and a minimum incremental motion (MIM) of $0.1 \: \mu m$ for the VP-25XA.

 The MPGI setup used a RectMPG, with design heights of $(\pi/2, \pi/8)$ at $25 \: keV$, a pitch of $p = 1 \: \mu m$, and envelope period of $W = 120 \: \mu m$.
 For more information, see MPG8 from Meyer et al \cite{bib:MeyerDeySciRep2024}.
-A source-to-detector distance of $110 \: cm$ is used, with a source-to-grating distance of $20 \: cm$.
+A source-to-detector distance of $110 \: cm$ is used, with a source-to-grating distance of $20 \: cm$, yielding an effective resolution of $23.9 \: \mu m$ and an autocorrelation length of $ACL = 67.64 \: nm$.
 No G0 grating or G2 grating are used.
-Images were acquired at $55 \: \mu A$.
-Phase stepping was performed by stepping the MPG using a Newport AG-LS25-27P motorized linear stage with $12 \: \mu m$ phase steps, 20 second exposures, and 20 phase steps.
+Images were acquired at $45 \: kVp$ and $55 \: \mu A$, under the small focal spot mode.
+Phase stepping was performed by stepping the MPG using a Newport CONEX-AG-LS25-27P motorized linear stage with $12 \: \mu m$ phase steps, 20 second exposures, and 10 phase steps.
+Newport reports reports an accuracy of $15 \: \mu m$ and a minimum incremental motion (MIM) of $0.2 \: \mu m$ for the CONEX-AG-LS25-27P.